wombleton/gitlaw-nz/acts/S/Sale of Liquor Act 1989.md

 ##### 205 Trusts may determine own procedure

-*   Subject to this Part and to any regulations made under this Act, and subject to the [Local Government Official Information and Meetings Act 1987][521], a licensing trust may regulate its meetings and proceedings, and the general conduct of its business, in such manner as it thinks fit.
+*   Subject to this Part and to any regulations made under this Act, and subject to the [Local Government Official Information and Meetings Act 1987][543], a licensing trust may regulate its meetings and proceedings, and the general conduct of its business, in such manner as it thinks fit.

 ##### 206 Books of account

 *   A licensing trust shall cause books to be provided and kept, and true and regular accounts to be entered in the books of all sums of money received and paid, and of the several purposes for which sums of money have been received and paid.

-##### 207 Yearly balance sheet and statements
+##### 207 Yearly statement of financial position and statements

 *   (1) On or before 30 June in each year, a licensing trust must prepare---